COMP2913-24-25/comp2913-team17/README.md

 ## Tests

 Testing is encouraged for all features as it allows us to maintain the integrity of the site and catch bugs early.
-The following commands will allow you to run the project's unit tests:
+After activating your virtual environment, enter the following commands in the root directory to run the project's unit tests:

 ```bash
 # Run all tests